maxmarcon/live_select/README.md

 `LiveSelect` is a LiveView component that implements a dynamic selection field with a dropdown.
 The content of the dropdown is filled dynamically by your LiveView as a reaction to user's input.
 This allows you to easily create an interface for features such as search.
-It supports both single and multiple selection and comes with a rich set of styling options that makes it highly customizable.
-The default rendering of tags and the dropdown entries can also be customized using slots.
+Its features include:

+* Single as well as multiple selection
+* Options to configure its behaviour, such as minimum number of entered characters that trigger an update or the maximum number of selectable options
+* Default styles for daisyUI and tailwindcss, which are fully customizable and can be even completely overriden if needed
+* Ability to fully customize the rendered HTML for dropdown entries and tags using slots.

 ### [Try it in the showcase app](https://live-select.fly.dev/) 🔬